tbolt/tbolt.space/_posts/2019-05-20-dealers-of-lightning.md

 ---
 id: 1132
 title: Dealers of Lightning
 date: 2019-05-20T09:02:52-04:00
 author: Tyler Bolchoz
 layout: post
 guid: /?p=1132
 permalink: /2019/5/20/dealers-of-lightning.md
 categories:
   - Technology
 ---

-[Dealers of Lightning: Xerox PARC and the Dawn of the Computer Age](https://amzn.to/2VPO21B) is a good read on the historical signifigance PARC played in the history of computing.
-The book is almost twenty years old, but it still offers great insight.
+[Dealers of Lightning: Xerox PARC and the Dawn of the Computer Age](https://amzn.to/2VPO21B) is a good read on the signifigance PARC played in the history of computing.
+The book is twenty years old now, but it still offers great insight.
 One bit that stood out to me was this exerpt:

 > Their first step was to do something PARC had never tried before: They analyzed how non-engineers would actually use a computer.
 >